Comparative Law Half-Week Seminar

 This program draws law school faculty from the University of California, Davis, as well as outstanding legal practitioners and business experts representing major California firms that perform international legal work.

-Dates TBD, falling between second week of July and first week of August, 2019.
+TBD.
 The Orientation in U.S.A.
 Law course is not a prerequisite for any of the one-week seminars.

 Classes are held at the University of California, Davis, School of Law.